Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 \subsection{Content Change}

-In Section \ref{subsec:Env change}, we posit the existence of content feature \(C(X)\) whose relationship with the target label \(Y\) remains invariant across different environments \(E\).
-Consequently, the goal of the approach described in Section \ref{subsec:Env change} is to extract features that maintain a consistent relationship with \(Y\) for prediction.
+In Section \ref{sec:environmental-change}, we posit the existence of content feature \(C(X)\) whose relationship with the target label \(Y\) remains invariant across different environments \(E\).
+Consequently, the goal of the approach described in Section \ref{sec:environmental-change} is to extract features that maintain a consistent relationship with \(Y\) for prediction.
 However, are these extracted features truly sufficient?
-In this section, we further examine the causes of spurious correlation from another perspective beyond environmental change.
+Here, we examine content change as a cause of spurious correlation beyond environmental change.

 \begin{definition}[Content Change] Consider the prediction task of inferring $Y$ from $X$ under the environment variable \(E\) with possible values \(\mathcal{E}\).
 Content Change under environmental variable \(E\) causes a type of distribution shift in which there exist an environmental feature \(Z(X)\) and a content feature \(C(X)\) that satisfy the conditions in Definition \ref{def:Environmental Change}, and if both \(Z(X)\) and \(C(X)\) can be further decomposed, then the pairwise correlations among their components exhibit variations across different environments.
 More formally, assume that \( Z(X) = \big[Z_1(X), Z_2(X), \dots, Z_m(X)\big]\) and \(\quad C(X) = \big[C_1(X), C_2(X), \dots, C_k(X)\big]. \) Then, for any two distinct components \(\Phi_i(X)\) and \(\Phi_j(X)\) with \( \Phi(X) = \big[\Phi_1(X),\Phi_2(X),\dots,\Phi_{m+k}(X)\big] = \big[Z_1(X), \dots, Z_m(X), C_1(X), \dots, C_k(X)\big], \)